Mihai-Bogdan Negoescu: Member of the Chamber of Deputies (2024–present)

 In the 2024 parliamentary election on 1 December, Negoescu was elected a member of the Chamber of Deputies for the AUR in Timiș County, assuming office o 21 December.

 As a deputy, he serves as secretary of the AUR parliamentary group and sits on the Committee for Economic Policy, Reform and Privatisation as well as the Committee for Labour and Social Protection.
-He also serves on the parliamentary friendship groups with Austria and Ecuador, being the chariman of the latter.
+He also serves on the parliamentary friendship groups with Austria and Ecuador, being the chairman of the latter.
 In March 2025, he participated in a protest in support of Călin Georgescu following the annulment of the December 2024 presidential election due to accusations of Russian interference.

 As of August 2025, Negoescu had submitted four written political declarations, initiated ten legislative proposals, one draft decision, and three motions.